paulomtts/cookbook_api/README.md

 # cookbook_api 🍔
 This is the API for the Cookbook app!
-The goal is to be a simple demonstration of SQLAlchemy, SQLModel & Pandas usage in building easy to read interactions with a database.
+The goal is to be a simple demonstration of FastAPI, SQLAlchemy, SQLModel & Pandas usage in building easy to read interactions with a database.
 Here are a few features:

 - Nested, bulk & returning operations
 - Object oriented chained operations